IntentArchitect/Docs/articles/application-templates/metadata-installation/metadata-installation.md

 ## Template strings

 If an element's name contains template strings, then these are substituted during installation of the metadata.
-At this time the following template strings are supported:
+The following template strings are always available:

 |Template String|Description|
 |-|-|